Sweden, Ecuador aim to break deadlock in Assange case

 Assange’s lawyer, Thomas Olsson, said his client was also unhappy that legal procedures rather than the facts of the case would put an end to three of the charges against him.

-Assange has criticized prosecutors for not trying to question him earlier at the Ecuadorian embassy, Olsson said, adding: “The investigation should have been concluded a lot sooner given the circumstances of the case.”
+Assange has criticised prosecutors for not trying to question him earlier at the Ecuadorian embassy, Olsson said, adding: “The investigation should have been concluded a lot sooner given the circumstances of the case.”
+(Reporting by Daniel Dickson; Editing by Gareth Jones)